docker/docs/install/windows/docker-ee.md

 {% capture filename %}{{ page.win_latest_build }}.zip{% endcapture %} {% capture download_url %}https://download.docker.com/components/engine/windows-server/{{ site.docker_ee_version }}/{{ filename }}{% endcapture %}

-Docker Enterprise Edition for Windows Server (*Docker EE*) enables native Docker containers on Windows Server.
+Docker Engine - Enterprise enables native Docker containers on Windows Server.
 Windows Server 2016 and later versions are supported.
-The Docker EE installation package includes everything you need to run Docker on Windows Server.
-This topic describes pre-install considerations, and how to download and install Docker EE.
+The Docker Engine - Enterprise installation package includes everything you need to run Docker on Windows Server.
+This topic describes pre-install considerations, and how to download and install Docker Engine - Enterprise.

 > Release notes
 >
 > [Release notes for all versions](/release-notes/)

-## Install Docker EE
+## Install Docker Engine - Enterprise

-Docker EE for Windows requires Windows Server 2016 or later.
+Docker Engine - Enterprise requires Windows Server 2016 or later.
 See [What to know before you install](#what-to-know-before-you-install) for a full list of prerequisites.